PelleLille/hsl-docs/predelivery.rst

 :ref:`recipientaddress <a1>` array   ["localpart" => "test"...]
 Recipient address (envelope)
-transportid                  string  "inbound"                  ID of the transport profile to be used queueid                      number  12345                      Queue ID of the message
+transportid                  string  "inbound"                  ID of the transport profile to be used queueid                      number  12345                      Queue ID of the message jobid                        string  "customidentifier1"        Job ID of the message
 ============================ ======= ========================== ===========

 .. _a1: